mstahv/watson-java-api/README.md

 See the included Vaadin web app example as a reference usage.

-TODO figure out how to get this easily deployed to Bluemix&Liberty (dependency conflict with jax-rs stuff, need to use libertys beta feature and built in jax-rs-2).
+TODO figure out how to get this easily deployed to Bluemix&Liberty (dependency conflict with jax-rs stuff, need to use libertys beta feature and built in jax-rs-2). resttemplate branch using Spring RestTemplate currently works with Bluemix/Liberty as well.
+That also contains TextToSpeechService.